The Role of Static Transfer Switches – How fast do They Switch?

 Worst still, no one in the Data Centre has reliably checked that each rack actually has two sources of power.

-Other issues that need to be considered and resolved
+Issues to be considered and resolved

 Should your site develops issues that cause the Static Switch to have to ‘think’ longer before making the switch, then it will take many more milliseconds before the switch takes place and may even caused multiple switching, in rapid succession.